nico78/fpinscala/PITCHME.md

 def listOfN[A]​(n: Int, a: Gen[A]): Gen[List[A]]
 ```
 - useful to have this, but we might not want to have to specify it |
-- probably don't want size to be exposed to user, just test runner |
+- probably don't want size to be exposed to user, just test runner, for minimization|
 - will keep it in mind... |
 +++

 #### What about forAll ?
+We can define signature:
 ```scala
 def forAll[A]​(a: Gen[A])(f: A => Boolean): Prop
 ```